Estimated reading time: 6 minutes

 Keep Your Overripe Bananas

-There are no boxed pudding mixes used in this easy banana pudding recipe, and you can forget about those expensive Nilla cookies, too; I used Italian “S Cookies.”
+No boxed pudding mixes are used in this easy banana pudding recipe, and you can forget about those expensive Nilla cookies, too; I used Italian “S Cookies.”

 The Italian S Cookie is a traditional buttery, lemon breakfast cookie with a crunchy texture that would be dunked in your coffee.

 The lemon flavour is slight that it won’t overpower your banana pudding.
-In fact, I don’t even taste it when I’m eating it.
+I don’t even taste it when I’m eating it.

-At a little over $1.00 for a package of ten “S Cookies,” you can’t go wrong, and they taste AMAZING layered in my banana pudding recipe.
+You can’t go wrong at a little over $1.00 for a package of ten “S Cookies,” and they taste AMAZING layered in my banana pudding recipe.

-My favourite brands of “S Cookies” are Milano S Cookies and Gioia S Cookies (we used these).
+My favorite “S Cookies” brands are Milano S Cookies and Gioia S Cookies (we used these).

 How to Make Old-Fashioned Banana Pudding